Skip to content

 • Provide group and/or individual services to client/family upon the needs agreed on the case plan and team.

-• Attend weekly staff meetings to meet contract requirements.
+• Attend weekly staff meeting meetings to meet the contract requirements.

-• Attend meetings, conferences, outreach opportunities, as well as inter-agency meetings/trainings representing SPIRITT in a professional manner.
+• Attend meetings/conferences/outreach opportunities and intra-agency meetings/trainings representing SPIRITT in a professional manner.

 • Responsible for making sure cases are maintained appropriately active by linking them to services and activities.